 On the first set of folds the ciabatta dough will feel very weak and might even tear.
 That's okay.
 Just keep going.
 It will continue to strengthen as you keep folding.

 Regardless of which type of folds you do, on the first fold, the dough will be relaxed and easier to stretch.
 By the final fold in each set, it won't stretch it quite as much.
 That means the gluten network is getting stronger.
+Each time you do a set of folds the dough will feel smoother and stronger.

 After the final set of folds, cover the bucket and let the dough rest for 45 minutes.
 At this point we want the dough to develop some nice air bubbles.
+The dough may not quite double in size, but it should increase in size and look airy at the end of this resting period.

 Cutting and Twisting Ciabatta Breadsticks